d12frosted/elpa-mirror/melpa/angular-mode-readme.txt

+;;; Commentary:

-Angular Mode is based on JavaScript mode.
-It adds keyword highlighting for important functions that are part of core AngularJS.
+;; Angular Mode is based on JavaScript mode.
+It adds keyword ;; highlighting for important functions that are part of core ;; AngularJS.